 - Community safety messages

-We currently have over 10,000 subscribers, the majority of which are co-ordinators and contacts of Watch Schemes.
+We currently have over 22,000 subscribers, some of which are co-ordinators and contacts of Watch Schemes.
 If you are not already a member we suggest that you contact your local co-ordinator, they will welcome your support, and you may make new friends.
-You can also find out more information on Watch Schemes by contacting your local Safer Neighbourhood Team.
+You can also find out more information on Watch Schemes by contacting your local Neighbourhood Policing Team.

 Frequently Asked Questions